CodyBerenson/PGMA-Modernized/README.md

 for our new Installation and Usage Guide.
 # Announcements

-PLEASE READ DISCUSSION TOPIC #232.
-Do not upgrade PMS.

 See all of our exciting announcements in the [Discussions tab](../../discussions).

 ## Disclaimer